hossamkhalil01/CarND-P2-AdvancedLaneLinesDetection/README.md

 ```
 then the offset is just the difference between the two values.
-this offset is in pixels, so in order to compute it in meters the offset is then multiplied by a factpr `xm_per_pix`
+this offset is in pixels, so in order to compute it in meters the offset is then multiplied by a factor `xm_per_pix`

 2. Radius of Curvature